Electronic devices and screen time

 Critical early years 0-3

 The critical early years period of 0-3 years becomes the permanent foundation upon which all later brain function is built.
 To develop normally a young brain needs stimuli from outside sources, not electronic devices.
 These devices provide no positive essential stimuli and so are no benefit and will actually stunt development.
 It is the ability to process multiple actions simultaneously that young brains do not need.

-Electronic devices make children’s cognition and brains lazy as the device does the thinking for them.
+Electronic devices make children’s cognition and brain lazy as the device does the thinking for them.
 They dull the frontal lobe and this is the part of the brain that decodes emotion, facial expressions, communication and empathy.
-Babies that finger swipe at books and magazines are not as cute and clever as you may think.
+Babies doing a finger swipe at books and magazines are not as cute and clever as you may think.
 They are looking for instant gratification and it is a sinister effect of dopamine addiction.
 Not too dissimilar to drug and alcohol addiction.
-I’m sure that has sent a huge shiver down your spine.
+I’m sure this sent a huge shiver down your spine.

 Why do we need fine motor skills?